peterlacko/gooddata-ui/docs/start_with_visual_components.md

        }]
    }
 }

+IArithmeticMeasureDefinition = {
+    arithmeticMeasure: {
+        measureIdentifiers: Identifier[] // localIdentifiers of the referenced measures
+        operator: string // possible values: sum, difference, multiplication, ratio, change }
+}
 ```

 For more information about the derived measures, see [Time Over Time Comparison](time_over_time_comparison.md).

+For more information about the arithmetic measures, see [Arithmetic Measure](arithmetic_measure.md).

 #### Attribute definition
 You can find full TypeScript typings [here](https://github.com/gooddata/gooddata-typings/blob/v2.3.0/src/AFM.ts#L23).